 Trapped in a world where the speed of technological distraction has made real life seem wan in comparison, it is psychologically easier to believe in an illusionary world where what we hear and read encapsulates our mind and overrides the slow paced mundane world of real life we might otherwise be forced to endure and more importantly, observe.
 Fictional holocausts and imaginary genocides of unseen scales are easier to swallow (believe) than our own ominous shadow, screaming for our attention.
 He wants us to grow, therefore we must ignore him.

 The Conspindustry [©CR] is a cancer, one which seeks to divide cells against one another, to war, to incite, to enflame, to revolt, to recycle, to stagnate … and stagnation, ultimately, is death.
 As I began this new direction, I announced to those wondering where I was going, that I was giving you a gift, and that gift was “life.”

 At the time, I considered it a word-ploy, a clever way to introduce a new direction along with a song of similar sentiment.
 Now, from an evolutionary system perspective, the direction the show has taken as of late, I see the literal interpretation.
 This is life.
 This is the unknown.
 This the future.

 Honestly, back then I thought I’d have surely have walked away from all of this by now … though, as I look forward into the hazy unknown, I see a reason, I see a purpose … and thus, the show will continue every Sunday night on the stream.
-Until I find the time to come up with a system for making the archives available, you’ll have to continue finding them in the chat room (courtesy of Don the Bootlegger).
+Until I find the time to come up with a system for making the archives available, you’ll have to continue finding them in the chat room.